abhinavv245/.github/profile/README.md

   - [NodeJS](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/ondc-crypto-sdk-nodejs)
   - [Python](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/signing_and_verification)
   - [GoLang](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/signing_and_verification/golang)
-- [Subcription process](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/on_subscibe-service) : This tool aids ONDC Network Participants during the subscription process for the registry (Staging, Pre Prod, Prod).
+- [Subscription process](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/on_subscibe-service) : This tool aids ONDC Network Participants during the subscription process for the registry (Staging, Pre Prod, Prod).
 It includes the implementation of the /on_subscribe API in both NodeJS and Python.
 - [Retail/IGM Log Verification](https://github.com/ONDC-Official/log-validation-utility) : This tool is designed for ONDC Network Participants to verify their transaction logs related to the Retail and IGM use cases on their end, ensuring accuracy before submission to the ONDC team for technical clearance.
 - [B2B/Logistics Log Verification](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/logistics-b2b/log-verification-utility) : This tool is designed for ONDC Network Participants to verify their transaction logs related to the B2B and Logistics use cases on their end, ensuring accuracy before submission to the ONDC team for technical clearance.
 - [vlookup](https://www.npmjs.com/package/vlookup-ondc) : This tool is developed to perform a registry lookup and retrieve details related to Network Participants (NP).